A Pioneering Arts Complex

 Welcome to Project Artaud, a pioneering arts complex in San Francisco’s Mission District.
 Project Artaud is one of San Francisco’s leading artist communities, housing four performance spaces and 10+ creative non-profits.
 We are also home to an intergenerational enclave of creative leaders–over 80 painters, sculptors, designers, photographers, filmmakers, writers, musicians and performers.

 We’re a member-run, member-supported non-profit organization.
 In 1971 our founding members rehabilitated and converted a factory and city block built in 1924 to create housing and studio space, artists’ resources and community.
 Today a multi-generational group of members guide this organization forward, still relying on the volunteer participation of the membership to keep Project Artaud a thriving place.

 In partnership with Developing Environments, we’re launching our next creative speaker series this September.
 Over the fall, Bay Area artists and creatives will explore Chaos, Community, and Craft through monthly workshops, artist talks, and work-in-progress performances.

 Applications are now open for the Spring 2023 SPACE 124 artist residency program!
 Artists from all disciplines looking to explore the edge of the possible and transform a raw, large-scale industrial space should consider applying to take over SPACE 124!
 See program details here.

-As part of ArtSpan’s city-wide Open Studios series, join us as we open our entire creative complex on weekends from 10/20 to 11/13 for studio tours, workshops, performances, and creative craft market.
+As part of ArtSpan’s city-wide Open Studios series, join us as we open our entire creative complex in Spring 2023 for studio tours, workshops, and art sales.
 Meet our community, learn a new creative skill, and buy some rad art!

 A world premier production at Z Space